 The entries in bands 4c and 4d are part of the Eurobalise and Euroloop systems which belong to the tele-powering link in band 4b.
 These backscatter frequency ranges should be understood as being part of systems and therefore the inclusion in the EC Decision for SRD is proposed since band 4b is already implemented in the EC Decision for SRD.
 The frequency bands have very specific usage conditions as described in ECC Report 098 [44].
 Key components for compatibility with the amateur radio service, broadcasting and military communication are, deployment, usage in the presence of trains and antenna installation.

 CEPT proposes to include the bands 984-7484 kHz and 7.3-23 MHz currently included in annex 4 of ERC/REC 70-03 [15] of the annex of the EC SRD decision.
-It is suggested to include them under the RTTT section.
+It is suggested to include them under the TTT section.

 Road Transport and Traffic Telematics (RTTT)